kylinsoong/kylinsoong.github.io/_posts/2015-05-19-teiid-rs-cache.md

 excerpt: Teiid Results Caching Example
 ---

-Let's start from an eample, there are 100 MB size data exist in Mysql Data Base, then we create View in Teiid VDB query against these data, the result as figure:
+Let's start from a performance comparison diagram

 ![Teiid rs cache]({{ site.baseurl }}/assets/blog/teiid-perf-resultset.png)

-In the Figure, the left histogram is query without cache, the right histogram is with cache, we can get the conclusion: **enable Results Caching is 1000 times fast than without caching**.
+the left histogram is the query time without cache(1066 milliseconds), the right histogram is the query time with cache(almost 1 millisecond), we can get the conclusion: **enable Results Caching is 1000 times fast than disable caching**.

 More details about Results Caching refer to [https://docs.jboss.org/author/display/TEIID/Results+Caching](https://docs.jboss.org/author/display/TEIID/Results+Caching).

 ## How to run

-Follow the following steps to run the examples:
+With the following steps to run the performance comparison examples:

 * **Step.1 Add test data to MySQL**